webdevelopers-eu/zolinga/README.md

     git clone https://github.com/webdevelopers-eu/zolinga.git
 ```

-2. Configure your web server to serve the `public` directory.
+2. Configure your web server to serve the `public` directory (see section Apache bellow as an example).
 Alternatively, you can use the built-in PHP web server by running the following script `./bin/zolinga --server` inside the Zolinga directory.

 3. Navigate to the URL depending on how you started the server.
 If you ran `./bin/zolinga --server` then follow the instructions in the console.
 If you configured your web server to serve the `public` directory, then you know what to do.
 You should first visit the `/wiki/` URL.
 The WIKI page default password is `ZOLINGA` (Duh! 😜).
 Bundled Zolinga WIKI is the right place to start digging deeper into the Zolinga framework.